Quickstepping Ostapenko is a woman in a hurry

-PARIS To compare French Open finalist Jelena Ostapenko's preferred tennis style to ballroom dancing, just conjure up an image of the quickstep and speed it up by a factor of 10.
+PARIS (Reuters) - To compare French Open finalist Jelena Ostapenko's preferred tennis style to ballroom dancing, just conjure up an image of the quickstep and speed it up by a factor of 10.

 Quick feet, quick swings, high velocity - that is the way the 20-year-old from Riga goes about her business.